BuzzFeed: Funding

+Despite reaching annual revenues in the hundreds of million of dollars at its peak, BuzzFeed has been consistently loss-making since its inception.

 BuzzFeed raised $3.5 million in 2008 through Hearst Ventures and SoftBank.
 In 2011, BuzzFeed ran more than 100 social media campaigns, resulting in their revenue tripling compared to 2010.
 In January 2012, BuzzFeed announced that it had earned $15.5 million in funding from New Enterprise Associates, Lerer Ventures, Hearst Interactive Media, SoftBank, and RRE Capital to expand the site's content.
 Later, in October 2012, BuzzFeed ran sponsored content for the Obama administration leading to an increase in ad revenue.
 By January 2013, BuzzFeed announced that New Enterprise Associates had raised $19.3 million.
 The company was reported to be profitable in 2013.

 In 2014, it was reported that BuzzFeed had passed $100 million in revenue.
 In August 2014, BuzzFeed raised $50 million from the venture capital firm Andreessen Horowitz, more than doubling previous rounds of funding.
 The site was reportedly valued at around $850 million by Andreessen Horowitz.
 BuzzFeed generates its advertising revenue through native advertising that matches its editorial content, and does not rely on banner ads.
 BuzzFeed also uses its familiarity with social media to target conventional advertising through other channels, such as Facebook.
 In December 2014, growth equity firm General Atlantic acquired $50 million in secondary stock of the company.